YoungX116/fs-cli/README.md

 * **Additional Flags**

-  `-l, --long`: with this option, the output will show files with name, size in bytes and last modified time and folders with name and     last modified time.\
+  `-l/--long`: with this option, the output will show files with name, size in bytes and last modified time and folders with name and       last modified time.\
   **For example:** run command `fs-cli ls --long` or `fs-cli ls -l` will output files and folders in detail mentioned above.

-  `-r, --recursive`: with this option, the output will show files and folders, including the contents of all sub folders and their         subfolders and so on.\
+  `-r/--recursive`: with this option, the output will show files and folders, including the contents of all sub folders and their           subfolders and so on.\
   **For example:** run command `fs-cli ls --recursive` or `fs-cli ls -r` will output files and folders and all contents in the folders and so on level by level.